adolecumberri/restapi_nodejs_ts_mysql/README.md

     "nodemon": "^1.19.4"
   }
 ```
-if you will user nodemon in developement, dont forget
+if you use nodemon in developement, dont forget
 ```
 npm install nodemon -dev --save
 ```